 Understanding your tax obligation and potential federal deductions you can take.
 What’s even more time-intensive is how to deduct state tax from your federal taxes as an itemized deduction.

 So, get help with H&R Block Virtual!
-With this service, we’ll match you with a tax pro with Massachussetts tax expertise.
+With this service, we’ll match you with a tax pro with Massachusetts tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
 We can help with your MA taxes, including federal deductions for paying state taxes.